FOR AUTHORS

 • Any minor revisions are evaluated by the editors.

-• A letter of confirmation is sent to the author(s).
+• When the text meets the necessary criteria of the journal, a letter of confirmation is sent to the author(s).

 • The author receives a page proof.